 Then apply glue to each bottom arm.
 Press the bottom and top arms together.
 Depending on the type of glue you are using, you may need to press the edges of the arms together repeatedly until the two papers stick together.
 I find with white glue I have to do this but it only takes a few seconds.
 If you don’t do this the edges will come apart because the glue is still wet.

 Next you can glue the two heads together by lifting the top head and applying glue to the bottom head.
 Press the two heads together, again keep pressing the edges together until they stay sealed.

 Lastly, apply glue to the skirt and legs.
 You can glue the skirt area together first, then do each leg separately.
 Especially if you are using white glue like I am, you want to split the gluing up in stages since white glue dries fast.

 Open wing layers one layer/branch at a time.

 After you’ve folded open each layer of wings/branches, locate the notch and tie your string to the notch.
 As I mentioned earlier, if you don’t like the angle she is hanging at, you can re-tie your string to any of the branches.

-Hope you enjoy this one and please share your images.
-Tag us on instagram at @chaivdesign so we can see your beautiful work!
+Hope you enjoy this DIY Woodland Forest Fairy and please share your images.
+Tag me on my Instagram @chaivdesign so I can see your beautiful work!